Dhruva Space: Missions

-On 30 June, Dhruva Space's Satellite Orbital Deployer was successfully tested and space-qualified (known as DSOD-1U Mission) in Indian Space Research Organisation's PSLV C53 mission.
+On 30 June 2022, Dhruva Space's Satellite Orbital Deployer was successfully tested and space-qualified (known as DSOD-1U Mission) in Indian Space Research Organisation's PSLV C53 mission, hosted on POEM.
 The launch took place at 18:02 IST from the Satish Dhawan Space Centre (SDSC) at Sriharikota, Andhra Pradesh.

-Recognition of the mission success came from dignitaries including Prime Minister of India Narendra Modi, Minister of Commerce and Industry Piyush Goyal, Minister for Municipal Administration & Urban Development, Industries & Commerce, and IT Kalvakuntla Taraka Rama Rao.

-On 26 November, Dhruva Space launched two amateur radio communication CubeSats as part of ISRO's PSLV C54 mission.
+On 26 November 2022, Dhruva Space launched two amateur radio communication CubeSats as part of ISRO's PSLV C54 mission.
 The launch of Dhruva Space's Thybolt Mission took place at 11:56am from the Satish Dhawan Space Centre (SDSC) at Sriharikota, Andhra Pradesh.
 As of 1 February 2023, Thybolt-1 and Thybolt-2 completed 1000 orbits in LEO.
 The mission lifetime, according to the company, is approximately one year.
 At Broadband India Forum’s India SatCom 2022 in New Delhi, India, Dhruva Space was accoladed by IN-SPACe Chairman Dr. Pawan K Goenka to have 'the first private Indian satellites authorised by IN-SPACe, successfully deployed in orbit.'
+In June 2024, Dhruva Space announced that the Thybolt-1 and Thybolt-2 satellites had deorbited after more than 15,000 combined orbits.

 The mission observed support from dignitaries including Prime Minister of India Narendra Modi, Minister for Road Transport & Highways Nitin Gadkari, Minister of Tourism, Culture and Development of North Eastern Region of India G Kishan Reddy, and Minister for Municipal Administration & Urban Development, Industries & Commerce, and IT Kalvakuntla Taraka Rama Rao.

+On 22 April 2023, the company launched its 3U and 6U Satellite Orbital Deployers and its Dhruva Space Satellite Orbiter Link (DSOL) onboard ISRO’s PSLV C55, as part of POEM-2.
+Dhruva Space and IN-SPACe have both declared the missions successful.

+Launching Expeditions for Aspiring Payloads (LEAP)

+Dhruva Space Space-qualified its P-30 nanosatellite platform launched as ‘LEAP - Technology Demonstrator’ (or LEAP-TD) payload onboard ISRO’s PSLV-C58 POEM-3 mission on 1 January 2024.
+This mission not only validated the company's P-30 platform but also its various subsystems in-orbit.

+The company's next mission is LEAP-1 mission which will see Dhruva Space's P-30 nanosatellite set to validate the satellite imagery payload of an Australian customer.
+According to ISRO, this mission is set to fly onboard PSLV-C59.

+In September 2024, Dhruva Space onboarded Mumbai-based Manastu Space as a customer for its LEAP-3 mission, wherein Manastu Space aims to Space-qualify their advanced green propulsion system that uses a hydrogen peroxide-based fuel with proprietary additives, combined with an ultra-high-temperature catalyst and a novel combustion chamber.